Cepher-Bible/Kjv-Style-Covenant-Just/New-Testament/PAULINE-EPISTLES/2CORINTHIANS.md

 \v 8 For though I made you sorry with a letter, I do not regret, though I did remorse: for I perceive that the same epistle hath made you sorry, though it were but for a season.

-\v 9 Now I rejoice, not that ye were made sorrowful, but that ye sorrowful to turning: for ye were made sorrowful after a godly manner, that ye might receive damage by us in nothing.
+\v 9 Now I rejoice, not that ye were made sorrowful, but that ye be sorrowful to turning: for ye were made sorrowful after a godly manner, that ye might receive damage by us in nothing.

 \v 10 For godly sorrow worketh turning to salvation not to be turned of: but the sorrow of the world worketh death.